 Selling Your Home

 For some people, the only option is to sell your home.
-You may be facing a relocation and need to get out of the financial obligation your home represents.
+For example, you may be facing a relocation and need to get out of the financial obligation your home represents.
 Alternatively, you could be at risk of foreclosure and trying to salvage your credit.
-There are some options available that may allow you to sell your home even if it is underwater.
+Some options are available that may allow you to sell your home even if it is underwater.
 However, they are not guaranteed and may come at a higher price than you want to pay.

 To be considered for a short sale, you must be able to prove to the lender that you are no longer able to make your monthly payment obligations and have no foreseeable means to catch up on payments if you have fallen behind.
 Your lender is the one that will make the ultimate decision as to whether to accept a short sale offer.

 - Strategic Default.
-If you believe that home values in your area will never recover, which can happen if a major business shuts down creating widespread unemployment and poverty or other disasters occur, then it may be more strategic to stop sinking any more money into the home and walk away – even if you can afford to continue paying your mortgage.
+If you believe home values in your area will never recover, then it may be more strategic to stop putting more money into the home and walk away from it – even if you can afford to continue paying your mortgage.
 There are great debates over the ethics of this, and it has a lasting effect on your credit score (seven years) as this ultimately leads to foreclosure.

 - Deed-in-Lieu of Foreclosure.
 Some call this surrendering a home to the bank rather than going through the foreclosure process.
 The benefits of this are sometimes negligible unless you are certain the agreement specifically releases you of further liability from the loan by secondary lenders or agencies.
 These are also not guaranteed and will negatively affect your credit score.

 Sometimes foreclosure becomes the only option available to you.
 When this occurs, the lender retakes control of your home, and you get evicted.
 This process can take a huge emotional toll on you and your family, as well as a financial toll on your credit situation for the next seven years.
-The foreclosure process allows the lender to sell your home as quickly as possible to another buyer to help recover their losses.
-If you can avoid this process, it is best to do so, from an emotional perspective.
+In addition, the foreclosure process allows the lender to sell your home as quickly as possible to another buyer to help recover their losses.
+If you can avoid this process, it is best to do so from an emotional perspective.
 However, it is sometimes an economic necessity.

 Bankruptcy is another option to consider when facing an underwater home.
 There are two types of bankruptcy you may qualify for in this situation: